 - Wright State University Boonshoft School of Medicine FMIG

-If you are an FMIG advisor or student leader and see a mistake to this information, please contact Director of Events and Foundation Programs Kaitlin McGuffie to have it updated.
-Please also share any additional information and resources you would like to see on this page with Ms. McGuffie.
+If you are an FMIG advisor or student leader and have an update to any of the information on this page, please contact Caitlin to have it updated.
+In addition, please share any additional information and resources you would like to see on this page with Caitlin.